Lead Piranha

 • Owned inbound pipeline

 That gap compounds every single month.
 Over a year, that firm recaptured over $50,000 in wasted spend while increasing revenue by roughly 73%.
-This is what effective AI lead generation for law firms looks like in practice.

 Most attorneys hear "AI lead generation" and think chatbots or some new advertising platform.
 The reality is more comprehensive and more valuable than a single tool.
 What we are talking about is a full client acquisition system with AI running the critical touchpoints.